 I think every college student should get that chance to hear some of the wisdom that Mike and Kasey have to share.
 I walked out of the viewing party with a different view on Packback, my brother, and the business world in general.
 It’s amazing what a couple of hungover college kids can do when they pick up the phone and cold-call the CEO of a major publishing company.

-To learn more about how to save BIG on textbooks, visit www.packbackbooks.com!
+To find out more on how to save BIG on textbooks: check out: http://www.packbackbooks.com/